alcf-lidar/alcf/docs/_includes/cmd_lidar.md

 ---------

 - `type`: Lidar type (see Types below).
 - `lidar`: Input lidar data directory or filename.
+If a directory, only `.nc` files in the directory are processed.
+If the option `-r` is supplied, the directory is processed recursively.
 - `output`: Output filename or directory.
 - `options`: See Options below.
 - `algorithm_options`: See Algorithm options below.